mediafellows/ansible-role-elasticsearch/README.md

 `elasticsearch_install_java: false`

-## Include role in a larger playbook
+## Include role in a playbook / your project

+### Install with ansible-galaxy

+Just install with `ansible-galaxy mediafellows.elasticsearch`

 ### Add this role as a git submodule
 Checkout this project as a submodule under roles/: